 Eddie Jordan Net Worth

-Eddie Jordan Net Worth: Eddie Jordan is an Irish former racing driver and business guru who has a net worth of $600 million.
-Eddie Jordan obtained his net worth by being the founder and owner of the Jordan Grand Prix.
-He is currently the lead analyst for F1 coverage on the BBC.
+Eddie Jordan is an Irish former racing driver and business guru who has a net worth of $600 million.
+Eddie Jordan earned his fortune thanks to a long and highly successful career in Formula 1 racing.
+He is the founder and owner of the Jordan Grand Prix and the lead analyst for F1 coverage on the BBC.

 During his childhood, Jordan was given the nickname "Flash" as his last name rhymed with Gordon.
 He spent eleven years of his education at the Synge Street Christian Brothers School, where allegedly he and his fellow students would be regularly beaten if they did not study hard enough.
 Jordan briefly considered priesthood around age 15 but ultimately ended up taking a six-week accountancy course at the College of Commerce, Dublin, and then began working for the Bank of Ireland as a clerk at their branch in Mullingar.
 He then moved after four years to the branch on Camden Street, Dublin.
 He spent the summer on the island of Jersey during a banking strike in Dublin in 1970.
 He worked as an accountant for an electricity company by day and a bartender in the evenings.
 It was during this period that he discovered kart racing for the first time and took part in his first unofficial races at St. Brelade's Bay.